-On July 27, 2020, we issued the 2030 Notes through a private placement that was exempt from the registration requirements of the Securities Act.
-The 2030 Notes mature on July 1, 2030, with interest payable semiannually in arrears on January 1 and July 1, commencing on January 1, 2021.
+On July 27, 2020, we issued \$400 million of 4.875% senior notes due July 1, 2030 (2030 Notes) through a private placement that was exempt from the registration requirements of the Securities Act.
+Interest on our 2030 Notes is payable semiannually in arrears on January 1 and July 1.
 The 2030 Notes are guaranteed by each of our existing and future direct or indirect domestic subsidiaries that is a guarantor under our Amended Agreement.